Space Charged AM

 radio engineer; I have been

-into radio for over 60 years and
+building radios for over 60 years and

 learning.
-All self taught so there are
+All self taught, so there are

 holes in what I know.

 show you all the convoluted math, I do not know how to do it, I do not

 I got my two radios to work, and work well.

 It is easy when you

 know how.
 So it goes with all of life.

 tube radio for AM Broadcast and one for Short Wave.

 I wanted to